We are seeking a Consultant Psychiatrist (General Adult) for a permanent position in the stunning subtropical Bay of Islands, New Zealand.

 Find out more about the Northland region

-Alternatively, if not NZ trained or based, you will hold equivalent specialist qualifications from either UK (via CCT), Australia, Canada or USA that will enable Provisional Vocational (long term) registration or Locum Tenens (short term up to 12 months) registration.
-These are the specialist pathways for medical registration in NZ for Psychiatrists and we can assist with medical registration and work visa applications if you are successfully appointed.
+If not NZ trained or based, you will hold equivalent specialist qualifications in psychiatry, e.g. MRCPsych (with UK CCT) that will enable Provisional Vocational (long term) registration or Locum Tenens (short term up to 12 months) registration.
+These are the specialist pathways for medical registration in NZ for Psychiatrists and we can assist with your medical registration and work visa application, if successfully appointed.

 Log on to EPIC here and read the FAQs section about how to get started.